 39.1 Video-Replay Official - A video-replay official is permissible to be used during all NCAA competitions.
 The video-replay official shall be in the rink proper and have a clear view of the ice surface.

 Rule 40 - Abuse of Officials

 40.1 Abuse of Officials - A player, coach or non-playing person shall not interfere in any manner with any on- or off-ice officials in the performance of their duties.

-PENALTY-Player: Misconduct or game misconduct.
+PENALTY-Player: Minor.